nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Example of usage:

-You dine at Haidilao for $500.
+You had dinner at Haidilao for $500.
 To add it to rainyDay, the following command can be provided to rainyDay:

 ```
 > add -out Haidilao $500